$X(3872)$, $X(4014)$, and their bottom partners at finite temperature: Introduction

-In the present paper we want to pursue the analysis of the nature of the charmonium-like states by studying the modification due to finite-temperature corrections of the properties of the $X(3872)$ and its possible spin-2 partner, the newly observed $X(4014)$.
+In the present paper we want to pursue the analysis of the nature of the charmoniumlike states by studying the modification due to finite-temperature corrections of the properties of the $X(3872)$ and its possible spin-2 partner, the newly observed $X(4014)$.
 We assume that they are molecular-type bound states of two charmed mesons, generated from the $D^{(*)}\bar{D}^*$ and $D_s^{(*)}\bar{D}_s^*$ coupled-channel interactions, belonging to the same HQSS multiplet.
 Moreover, we take advantage of the heavy-quark flavor symmetry (HQFS) and analyze the bottom sector.
-To this aim, we first give predictions for the vacuum masses of $X_b$ bottomonium-like partners generated from the $B^{(*)}\bar{B}^*$ and $B_s^{(*)}\bar{B}_s^*$ interactions, following the philosophy of Refs.~\cite{Nieves:2012tt, Guo:2013sya}, and then study their modification at finite temperature.
+To this aim, we first give predictions for the vacuum masses of $X_b$ bottomoniumlike partners generated from the $B^{(*)}\bar{B}^*$ and $B_s^{(*)}\bar{B}_s^*$ interactions, following the philosophy of Refs.~\cite{Nieves:2012tt, Guo:2013sya}, and then study their modification at finite temperature.
 The heavy-quark flavor partners of the $X(3872)$ have been searched for in the $X_b\rightarrow \pi^+\pi\Upsilon(1S)$ channel from $pp$ collisions by CMS~\cite{CMS:2013ygz} and ATLAS~\cite{ATLAS:2014mka}, and in $e^+e^-\rightarrow\gamma X_b$, $X_b\rightarrow\omega\Upsilon(1S)$ by Belle~\cite{Belle:2014sys} and very recently by Belle-II~\cite{Belle-II:2022xdi}, with no significant evidence found so far.
-The final goal of this work is to gain insight into the nature of the $X(3872)$, the $X(4014)$ and the associated bottom partners by analyzing their in-medium properties in hot matter, as a complementary tool to spectroscopic analyses of these charmonium- and bottomonium-like states.
+The final goal of this work is to gain insight into the nature of the $X(3872)$, the $X(4014)$ and the associated bottom partners by analyzing their in-medium properties in hot matter, as a complementary tool to spectroscopic analyses of these charmonium- and bottomoniumlike states.

 The paper is organized as follows.
-In Sec.~\ref{sec:hiddengauge} we present the local hidden-gauge formalism, showing how the pseudoscalar--vector and vector--vector interactions are built.
+In Sec.~\ref{sec:hiddengauge} we present the local hidden-gauge formalism, showing how the pseudoscalar-vector and vector-vector interactions are built.
 Then, in Sec.~\ref{sec:unitarization} we discuss the unitarization procedure in coupled channels, whereas in Sec.~\ref{sec:temperature} we explain how the unitarization procedure is modified at finite temperature within the imaginary-time formalism.
 We finalize this paper by presenting our results in Sec.~\ref{sec:results} and our conclusions in Sec.~\ref{sec:conclusions}.